Culture, learning and leafy suburbs

 There is so much to see and enjoy.

 Our walk starts from the attractive wrought iron bridge that crosses the train line above Redland Station.
 From here you get a good view of the quaint station, a stop on the Severn Beach Line, this station opening in 1897.
-The line has been highlighted by Thomas Cook as one of the scenic lines of Europe.
+The line has been featured by Thomas Cook as one of the scenic lines of Europe.
 We cross the line again as we cross Durdham Down, but you won’t know it as it’s in a tunnel beneath you, a mile-long descent to the Avon Gorge (unless that is, you detour to the NW of our path into The Gulley where you will come across a ventilation shaft alongside a path).

 As we stroll up Lovers Lane, Cotham Gardens is on our left.
-The walk upwards takes you through a long arch of Oak trees and Victorian black lamps which give a real feel of the history behind the area.
+The walk upwards takes you through a long avenue of oak trees and Victorian black lamps which give a real feel of the history of the area.
 Cotham Gardens was one of the first public gardens created in the city on land donated to the council by the Fry family from the Cotham Tower Estate in 1879.
 The new park, already planted with many mature trees, was opened in 1881.
 The trustees of the owners of Redland Court also donated part of that property’s avenue and the lower part of Redland Grove in 1884.
 Over the next few years, a flagpole, bandstand, seats, shrubbery, walks and the Lovers Walk were added.

 Much of the layout of the southern end of the park survives with its intricate system of paths and trees intact.
 The lower part of the park is now dominated by a popular well-maintained play area but the overall impression of an attractive little urban park full of flowers, trees and shrubs remains.